ericwq/aprilsh/README.md

 - Support the terminal 24bit color.
 - Upgrade to [proto3](https://developers.google.com/protocol-buffers/docs/proto3)
 - Use terminfo database for better compatibility.
-- Prove go is a good choice for terminal tool.
+- Prove golang is a good choice for terminal developing.

 The project name `Aprilsh` is derived from `April+sh`.
-This project started in April shanghai 2022, and it's a remote shell.
+This project started in shanghai April 2022, and it's a remote shell.

 ## Status